Search by category, archive or keyword

-Most want help; they just cannot see the need for change.
+Most want help; they cannot see the need for change.
 Until the alcoholic can look at their situation and realize that continued drinking is a more significant challenge and fear than addressing the problem, they won’t do anything about it.
-Families and the alcoholic’s environment are the two biggest factors that help the alcoholic see the need to do something about their drinking problem.
+Families and the alcoholic’s environment are the two most significant factors that help the alcoholic see the need to do something about their drinking problem.

 For the family to help the alcoholic, they must stop making excuses and determine if they should do an intervention based on what will happen to them instead of what will happen to the alcoholic.
 Families selfishly forgo intervening because they worry more about themselves than their loved one’s addiction.
 To help the alcoholic, the family has to simultaneously step outside of their comfort zone and move the alcoholic out of theirs.